IgnitionZK/ignition-zk/README.md

 </p>

 <p align="center">
-  <a href="#quick-start">Getting Started</a> |
-  <a href="#">View Demo</a> |
-  <a href="./docs/architecture.md">System Architecture</a>
+  <a href="./docs/architecture.md">View system architecture</a>
 </p>

 > 🚧 **Project Status**: Alpha - In active development and testing.
 Not yet ready for production use.

 ## What is IgnitionZK?

-**IgnitionZK** is a privacy-first DAO framework that enables small-to-medium expert groups to govern funds with complete anonymity while maintaining accountability.
-Using zero-knowledge proofs, members can propose ideas and vote without revealing their identities, while still ensuring that only authorized participants can engage in governance.
+**IgnitionZK** is a privacy-first governance framework for expert groups and DAOs.
+It combines zero-knowledge cryptography with a modular, upgradeable smart contract system, enabling members to propose, vote, and manage funds anonymously—while ensuring only verified participants can shape outcomes and all actions remain transparent and accountable.

-### Why Choose IgnitionZK?

-- **Privacy + Accountability**: Anonymous proposal creation and voting with verifiable membership
-- **Built for Expert Groups**: Optimized for high-impact, focused DAOs where every member matters
-- **Fully Modular**: Plug-and-play components with upgradeable infrastructure
-- **User-Friendly**: Intuitive UI for DAO creation, proposal submission, and voting

 ## Table of Contents